dustin/dustin.sallings.org/_posts/2020-04-29-gopro-plus.markdown

 This is the story of a project I started (almost exactly) two months ago.
-Not much of it is about the code itself (links at the bottom), but you can read what I did and why I and stuff.
+Not much of it is about the code itself (links at the bottom), but you can read what I did and why and stuff.
 I got to write a bunch of stuff in my favorite language and learn a new language along the way.
 I also got a little bit of control over my media.

 # GoPro Plus